stefmsft/DeviceRebuild/README.md

 ## Operation
 Create a directory
 Use the CaptureImage.bat script on a prepared device to generate the WIM on the key.
-Copy those WIMs inside a subdirectory holding the modelname for future deploiement.
+Copy those WIMs inside a subdirectory holding the modelname for future reference on updating/rebuilding the USB Key.

 # WinPE WIM

-I officially won't provide the WinPE content in my repo.
+I officially won't provide the WinPE WIM content in this repo.

-You can use the ADK and follow the plethora of content explain how to produce a WinPE This way you can custom it with your language or specific Drivers or Package you wish to add.
+You can use the ADK and follow the plethora of documentation content explaining how to produce a WinPE key.
+This way you can custom it with your language or specifics Drivers or Package you wish to add.
 When its done you need to customize it with the startnet.cmd file provided in the repo.

-For that follow the next section.
+For that follow the instruction in the next section.

 Finally capture it with a command like :